Chih-Ling-Hsu/Chih-Ling-Hsu.github.io/_posts/2017-09-01-Divisive-Clustering.md

     - $d$ to others: $mean(10,9,4,3)=6.5$
     - $e$ to others: $mean(9,8,5,3)=6.25$
 2. Everyone in the old party asks himself: _"In average, do I hate others in old party more than hating the members in the new party?"_
-    - If the answer is "No", then he will also go to the new party.
+    - If the answer is "Yes", then he will also go to the new party.

     |  | $\alpha=$distance to the old party | $\beta=$distance to the new party | $\alpha-\beta$ |
     | - | - | - | - |